M4elstr0m/M4elstr0m/README.md

 - 🌱 I’m currently learning Go
 - 👐 I’m able to collaborate on all kind of projects, from coding to cybersecurity
-- 💬 How to reach me: try using StackOverFlow
+- 💬 Don't hesitate to reach me: using <a href="https://github.com/M4elstr0m/M4elstr0m/discussions/1">GitHub</a>
 - 🔮 Fun fact: I've passed the Captcha, so I'm 100% human